benvigano/burner-process/README.md

 # scriptifier
-`scriptifier` is a Python package that allows to run a function in a separated script, seamlessly.
+`scriptifier` is a Python wrapper that generates a throw-away script and runs the wrapped function inside of it, seamlessly.

 ## Install
 PyPI: `pip install scriptifier`<br/>